 Magic cookie bars really do taste like magic.
 When you sink your teeth into these incredible bars, you won't believe that they are actually so much healthier than other versions.
 Coconut, chocolate chips, and walnuts are the star of the show in these keto magic cookie bars.
 This easy keto recipe is also low carb, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 I'm sure you are well aware of the fact when you try to eat healthily, there are days when you feel like you have to give up stuff.
 At the end of the day you really aren't giving up anything, but instead, you are giving yourself health instead!
 That's way better than junk food, in my opinion.
 With that being said, I love that I can take a recipe that is typically incredibly unhealthy and turning it into a delicious keto friendly recipe that fits my needs.

-When I serve this magic cookie bar recipe or my single serve cookie to my friends and family, they don't even realize they are gluten free.
+When I serve this magic cookie bar recipe or my single serve cookie to my friends and family, they don't even realize they are gluten free..
 It's honestly hard to stick to only eating one, so sometimes I will indulge in a second one.
 As long as you don't eat many of them as a keto dessert every day it's completely fine to have an extra treat here and there.

 These keto magic cookie bars are perfect for picnics, family gatherings, or a quick and simple dessert option.
 No matter when you serve them, I am confident they are going to be a HUGE hit with everyone who tastes them.
 And no matter if they call them hello dollies, seven layer bars, or something else entirely!